cccbr/runningatower/content/docs/091-Agenda/index.md

 ## Financial Matters

-Tower and society subscriptions.
-Proposals for fees for weddings, special occasions, visiting bands, quarter peals, peals, etc. These are recommendations to the tower ***[authority](../170-glossary/#authority)*** for their approval.
-Funding for routine maintenance and any special projects.
+- Tower and society subscriptions.
+- Proposals for fees for weddings, special occasions, visiting bands, quarter peals, peals, etc.
+- Funding for routine maintenance and any special projects.
+- If a ring-fenced account is in use, any changes to the conditions.

+These are recommendations to the tower ***[authority](../170-glossary/#authority)*** for their approval.

 ## Tower environment and bell installation condition.

+- Status of checks.
-Status of checks, formal record of work undertaken, in progress and required.
-Feedback from tower ***[authority](../170-glossary/#authority)***.
+- Formal record of work undertaken, in progress and required.
+- Feedback from tower ***[authority](../170-glossary/#authority)***.
 In the case of a church this would include the quinquennial inspection.
-Other formal assessments as required.
+- Other formal assessments as required.

 ## Ringing plans.